Back to Blog

 You may have heard of ETFs or SPXs, and some of you even have them in your portfolio.
 But many investors are not even aware of the various ETF trading strategies these assets offer.
 However, after reading the ETF trading strategies listed below, you will become a much more informed trader and know a lot more about investing.

 As an index, you can use ETFs to invest in the stock market or even play market volatility.
-There are ETFs for the NASDAQ like QQQQs.
-Like many SPDRs, there are ETFs for the S&P. It has a Dow Jones ETF (DIA).
-And for those looking to trade by market cap, there are quite a few ETFs and ETNs that track the CBOE Volatility Index (VIX).
+There are ETFs for like QQQQs.
+Like many SPDRs, there are ETFs for the S&P. It has a DIA.
+And for those looking to trade by market cap, there are quite a few ETFs and ETNs that track the VIX.
 And you don't have to deal with these markets, there are just so many more markets waiting for buyers and sellers, and just as many market ETFs that follow them.

 Maybe you don't want to invest in a market as much as a particular industry.
 Do you think producing clean coal is the next “green” advancement?
 Maybe a coal mining ETF is the way to go.
-Whether it's financial, defence, utilities or even technology, buying an industry ETF is much easier than trying to corner the market in industry stocks.
+Whether it's financial, defense, utilities, or even technology, buying an industry ETF is much easier than trying to corner the market in industrial stocks.